Snowing222/Dogbreed-Finder/README.md

 After my first submit, I got feedback from the hiring team as below:

 1. One thing we expect from our team and accordingly grade submissions for is proper, valuable test coverage.
 Your submission is lacking tests for the functionality you developed.
+Comment:
+User Story - What to test:

+Searchbar.test.js
+- [] Home page should render search bar
+- [] Search bar should change input

+Homepage.test.js
+- [] Home page should render list of dogbreeds

+UseHomepage.test.js
+- [] When search Term is empty.
+Homepage should return a list of dogbreeds.
+- [] User should filter the list of breeds with simple substring matching.

+useDogbreedImages.test.js
+- [] should return list of 4 images

+DogbreedImages.test.js
+- [] should render 4 images

 2. Another thing we expect from ourselves and grade the submissions for is proper componentization and separation of concerns within our code.
 Some of your components are not properly separating concerns.
 You may find this blog post helpful in thinking about this feedback (https://felixgerschau.com/react-hooks-separation-of-concerns/).